 Isn’t it ironic that when you are sick, all you ever really want is to catch some shut-eye, yet when we do end up in the hospital for being ill, we can barely get a decent amount of uninterrupted sleep?
 The current design of hospital care doesn’t help to improve patient sleep in the hospital, and almost always guarantees sleep disturbance.

 In fact, a study on sleep quality in confinement showed that the average sleep a patient gets in the hospital is 83 minutes shorter than they do at home.
 And in many instances, these factors are mostly non-related to the illness.
 Frequent visits by staff, noise, and brightness have been identified as some of the most common sleep disruptors to patients.

 Of course, it goes without saying that many of the staff visits throughout the night are necessary and part of hospital protocol.
 Vital sign checks, blood sample extractions, and administering of medicines are some of the common causes of visits by clinicians and are actually essential in the care of critically ill patients.
 However, in many cases, the frequency with which they come and the time lapsed between each visit are either unnecessary for non-critical patients and/or disruptive of sleep and rest for sick patients.
 In all of these situations, hospital protocols took precedence over rest.

 But what about rest?
 Just how important is it for medical facilities to make changes promoting sleep in hospital settings?
-What are the adverse effects of poor sleep quality to recovering patients?
+What are the adverse effects of poor sleep quality on recovering patients?
 And how exactly can hospitals create more restful environments without compromising on hospital protocols and the quality of care they provide?